veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 When looking for your container in the hierarchy, you might see an item ending with (SAS), if you try to expand this node, you may get an error stating: "Authentication Error.
 The specified signed resource is not allowed for this resource level."
 In this case, you are attempting to expand a sub-node that is not supported by the SAS URI's for containers.
 Instead, look for your container in the node labeled (SAS-Attached-Services).

 ##### Proxy Configuration
 Working with the Azure Storage Explorer requires direct access to the Internet on Port 443.
-If your Internet Access is going via a Proxy, you need to click on the menu "Edit->Configure Proxy" to set up the proxy accoring to your proxy.
+If your Internet Access is going via a Proxy, you need to click on the menu "Edit->Configure Proxy" to set up the proxy according to your proxy.

 ### Egest data programmatically
 This quick start guide will show you how to view and interact with your data using some common programming languages.
 For details on how the code works consult the readme file in the HelloWorld applications or the tutorials on each language in the next sections.